tyleratredspace/its/README.md

 ### _Smart Crop_

 Smart crop returns an image focused around a user-specified point in the original image of a user-specified size.
-To use this crop, the input image _filename_ must end in `_foucs-XXxYY.ext`, and then you can use the `crop` keyword with **two** arguments split by x's:
+To use this crop, the input image _filename_ must end in `_focus-XXxYY.ext`, and then you can use the `crop` keyword with **two** arguments split by x's:

 > https://image.pbs.org/path/to/file_focus-XXxYY.ext?crop=WWxHH